automagica/automagica/docs/index.md

 ```
 MoveFile(old_path=\"old_pathname\", new_location=\"new_location_path\")
 ```
-The first variable contatains the path of the file that should be moved (this includes the name of the file).
+The first variable contains the path of the file that should be moved (this includes the name of the file).
 The the second argument contains the path of the location that the file needs to be moved to (in this path, the file name should be omitted).
 If one of the two arguments contain a non-existing path, the function will return nothing.
 As an example, next piece of code moves the file "Automagica.txt" from C:\\Users\\Bob\\Desktop\\ to C:\\Users\\Bob\\Downloads\\:
 ```
 MoveFile("C:\\Users\\Bob\\Desktop\\Automagica.txt", "C:\\Users\\Bob\\Downloads")
 ```